Barath19/barath19.github.io/index.md

 layout: default
 ---

-> 4.5+ years of work experience specializing in computer vision, ROS, Python, C++, Git and Docker.
-I have worked with various LiDAR and camera technologies, I have experience in Python API development.
-My hobbies include 3D modelling and video content creation.
+> 5 years of experience in the automotive industry, specializing in computer vision and robotics, possess strong proficiency in utilizing ROS, Python, C++, Git, and Docker to develop and deploy cutting‑edge solutions.
+Expertise lies in multi‑modal sensor fusion and multi‑sensor calibration.

 ## Professional Experience